-Fill in our Internet questionnaire further on in this newsletter and we'll help you get online, where we can connect you with a world of resources to prevent loneliness, such as audio interviews by the Red Cross with people experiencing loneliness.
+Fill in our Internet questionnaire on page 9 of this newsletter and we'll help you get online, where we can connect you with a world of resources to prevent loneliness, such as audio interviews by the Red Cross with people experiencing loneliness.
 They discuss what it feels like and what is helping them.
-Visit www.redcross.org.uk/about-us/news-and-media/podcasts/the-kind- place-podcasts
+Visit www.redcross.org.uk/about-us/news-and-media/podcasts/the-kindplace-podcasts